sirkon/ldetool/README.md

 PASS
 ok      github.com/sirkon/ldetool/benchmarking  4.537s
 ```
-You see, specialized solution about 1000 times faster, much more easy to write and debug and does a lot of boilerplate
+You see, specialized solution about 1000 times faster, much easier to write and debug and does a lot of boilerplating
-beneath — we have numeric fields converted on successful extraction, we have an error where we failed on action processing, etc. We only have an empty set of captured groups in case of regex.
+beneath — we have numeric fields converted on successful extraction, we have errors where we failed on action processing, etc. We have nothing of it with regexes.